Matthew Semelsberger

-Matthew Semelsberger (born November 23, 1992) is an American mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Matthew Semelsberger (born November 23, 1992) is an American mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.

 Background

 Semelsberger is a 2011 graduate of Urbana High School, where he competed in football, lacrosse, and wrestling.
 Excelling particularly in football, he led Urbana to a state championship win, and later played Division I-AA football with a scholarship at Marist College while majoring in criminal justice.
-However, he ended up dropping out at the beginning of his MMA career.
-At the age of 14, he entered an MMA program at a school close to home.
+Semelsberger started 15 games for the Red Foxes at strong safety in his career with a great senior season of 67 tackles, 5 pass deflections, 1 sack, and 1 forced fumble.
+At the age of 14, he entered an MMA program at a school close to home, Clinch Academy.
 Having done some years of youth wrestling, Matthew wanted to learn how to fight in case he ever found himself in a position where violence was his only option.
 After one of his wrestling buddies showed him his collection of the Ultimate Fighting Championship DVDs and VHS tapes, he was enamored with the sport and decided to start his goal of making the UFC.